eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 1. `- (void)viewWillAppear:(BOOL)animated` is called
     * this is called _every time_ your view is about to appear (`viewDidLoad` is only called once)
     * the boolean arg just tells you whether you are being animated onto the screen or not.
     * You have geometry information in here so you can do it here but this will not be called when the phone rotates so you might not want to put it here
-        * there is a better place to do it
-        * t
+      - see `viewWillLayoutSubViews` instead.
     * Things to do here:
         * initialization you need to do in response to data that might have chnaged while you were off screen
         * you probably want to do expensive work in here.
 In viewDidLoad you don't know that your view will _ever_ appear on screen
 1. You appear on screen
 1. `- (void)viewDidAppear:(BOOL)animated` is called
 1. You are _about to_ go off-screen